 My family has had a long standing relationship with Maryknoll / Miriam.
-When all the boys studied at the nearby Ateneo de Manila, many of my female cousins studied in the Maryknoll College.
+Whereas my father and his brothers and most of my male cousins studied at the nearby Ateneo de Manila, many of my aunts and female cousins studied in the Maryknoll College.
 My mother was a graduate of the Maryknoll College, while my wife is an alumna from the elementary to the high school.
 And now, my daughter is studying there.

 Traveling eastward from the MMJ Hall and past the Caritas and Residence Halls, there is the Maryknoll Centennial Garden and the Maryknoll Sisters Mausoleum.
 Erected in the 1950s, the mausoleum holds the remains of Mother Mary Joseph Rogers and the other Markyknoll sisters who founded and served the school.

 Just north of the MMJ and Caritas Halls is the Mini-Forest Park, with serves as a quite respite for the MC populace to take a break and sit quietly in the green.
 The Mini-Forest Park is part of Miriam College’s environmental education programs, and all the trees in the park are endemic species, and are each label by their local and scientific names.

 Part of the Mini-Forest Park is the Kalayaan Garden (Freedom Garden), where the names of Philippine heroes are cast in concrete and embedded into the natural rock formations of the campus.

 Another section of the Mini-Forest Park is the Friendship Garden, with several sculptures of children at play.
 There are figures of a boy playing the flute, a boy and girl on a see-saw (and their pet dog), three girls playing “Ring-Around-the-Posie”, and two children playing leap frog.